 1. For working people (Earned Income Tax Credit - EITC):

-- Can I qualify?: You could qualify if you worked in 2012 and you earned a low to moderate income.
-For example, if you are married and filing jointly and have two children, your adjusted gross income must be less than $47,162 (or $41,952 if single with two children).
+- Can I qualify?: You could qualify if you worked in 2013 and you earned a low to moderate income.
+For example, if you are married and filing jointly and have two children, your adjusted gross income must be less than $48,378 (or $43,038 if single with two children).
 You must have a valid Social Security number.
-Find out if you qualify for the EITC.

 2. For families with children: